christopherfriday/sweet-home/README.md

 # sweet home

-things we do in my home
+things we do in my family

 - prays
 - plays